ANUcybernetics/embedding-trajectories-experiments/fake-panic/README.md

 # This is Fake Panic

+It's "fake" in the sense that it doesn't actually run the Panic web app or display stuff on the screens/vestaboards.
+But it does perform the core genAI
-It works like panic: outputs are fed back in as inputs recursively, bouncing back-and-forth between an image generation model (currently flux schnell) and a captioning model (currently BLIP).
+operations: outputs are fed back in as inputs recursively, bouncing back-and-forth between an image generation model (currently flux schnell) and a captioning model (currently BLIP).
 It also calculates the embedding (using ImageBind) for each output in the sequence.